apache/drill/_docs/query-data/querying-complex-data/005-querying-complex-data-introduction.md

 ---
 title: "Querying Complex Data Introduction"
-date:
+date: 2018-02-09 00:16:04 UTC
 parent: "Querying Complex Data"
 ---
 Apache Drill queries do not require prior knowledge of the actual data you are trying to access, regardless of its source system or its schema and data types.
 The sweet spot for Apache Drill is a SQL query workload against *complex data*: data made up of various types of records and fields, rather than data in a recognizable relational form (discrete rows and columns).

 Drill is capable of discovering the form of the data when you submit the query.
 Nested data formats such as JSON (JavaScript Object Notation) files and Parquet files are not only _accessible_: Drill provides special operators and functions that you can use to _drill down_ into these files and ask